otrv4/otrv4/otrv4.md

   The message has type 0x0F.

 Prekey Message Identifier (INT)
-  A prekey message id used for local retrieval.
+  A prekey message id used for local storage and retrieval.

 Prekey owner's instance tag (INT)
   The instance tag of the client/device that created the prekey.